hcen1997/hcen1997.github.io/_posts/2019-10-6-rip-docker.md

+---
+layout: post
+---
 ##### date: Sunday, October 6, 2019
 ##### author: hcen1997
 ---
 ##### content
-I made a simple mnist web demo with python3.
+I made a simple MNIST web demo with python3.
-At first i want to deploy the code in my aliyun server by docker.
+At first, I want to deploy the code in my Aliyun server by docker.
-After 3 hours of exhausted trying, i quit to use  raw python command and system nohup.
+After 3 hours of exhausted trying, I quit to use  raw python command and system nohup.

 <pre>